Does Eating too Much Sugar Cause Diabetes?

 Healthy eating is about more than just sugar

-Sugar is not the only culprit contributing to the rise of type 2 diabetes in the U.S. “The overall quality of the standard American diet is responsible to the development of diabetes type 2 or prediabetes,” says UCLA dietitian Dana Hunnes.
-“The typical diet is high in processed carbohydrates, fat, animal proteins, and salt, and low in fiber, water, fruits and vegetables.”
+Sugar is not the only culprit contributing to the rise of type 2 diabetes in the U.S. “The overall quality of the standard American diet is responsible for the development of diabetes type 2 or prediabetes,” says UCLA dietitian Dana Hunnes.
+“The typical diet is high in processed carbohydrates, fat, animal proteins, and salt, and low in fiber, water, fruits, and vegetables.”
 That high caloric tally promotes weight gain.
 Meanwhile, all those simple carbs—in things like French fries, chips, sugar-sweetened beverages, pasta, and bread made from white flour— lead to a fast rise in blood sugar.
 When that happens, your body struggles to churn out more and more insulin—which fails to lower blood glucose because the cells are ignoring it.

 Over time, those spikes tend to wear out your insulin-producing cells altogether and the body stops making insulin.
 If you have prediabetes or type 2 diabetes, that means that each time you eat, blood sugar just keeps climbing higher and higher unless you control it with diet, exercise, and medication.